 There were two different types of ten dollar bills issued in 1929.
 There were the Federal Reserve Bank Notes and also the National Bank Notes.
-The only difference is the that on the front of the bill it will state whether the bill is issued from a National Bank or a Federal Reserve Bank.
+The only difference is the that on the front of the bill it will state whether the bill is issued from a Federal Reserve Bank or a National Bank.

 Federal Reserve Bank Notes